How to set a mastering compressor

 What are the goals of compression (and limiting)?

 In the most basic sense, compression is the reduction of the crest factor of audio.
-Crest factor, often misidentified as ‘dynamic range,' is the difference between the average amplitude and peak amplitude of the measured content.
+Crest factor is the difference between the average amplitude and peak amplitude of the measured content.
 In the digital domain, average amplitude is most commonly measured as RMS, and peak amplitude as read by your daw or conversion meter is a negative number descending from an upward limit of 0.0db.
 It’s important to note that any peak content exceeding 0.0db will be digitally truncated, introducing high-order harmonics and intermodulation distortion.
 While this type of digital clipping is often used by mastering engineers to achieve extreme loudness, this technique is outside of the purview of this article.
 Whats important to keep in mind is that any processing that reduces crest factor, whether compression or clipping, will also increase perceived loudness.

 While buss compressors function by reducing crest factor, their practical use in mastering is quite different.
 After all, the non-linearity of digital limiting plugins allows them to increase loudness with more transparency than is possible with a compressor.
 Because of this, mastering engineers mainly use buss compression to precisely control the dynamic envelope of the content being mastered.
 The term “glue,” which is frequently used to describe professionally-mastered content, is essentially describing content with a properly controlled dynamic envelope.
 Once a mastering compressor is properly set, you’ll also notice your content is more exciting, has more depth, and a more pleasing stereo image.